 At American Meadows, we care deeply about what we do, and consider gardening’s connection to the environment a critical element of our work.
-Like many of our customers, we’ve become more and more aware of and concerned about the potential link between neonicotinoids and the loss of pollinators, especially bees, as well as pollinating birds that rely on insects for food.
+Like many of our customers, we’ve become more and more aware of and concerned about the potential link between neonicotinoids and the loss of pollinators, especially bees and pollinating birds that rely on insects for food.

 At American Meadows, we pledge to:

 American Meadows is dedicated to environmentally-responsible gardening practices.
-As such, we want to minimize the use of any and all chemicals and instead work in harmony with nature to produce results.
-Neonicotinoids were introduced to be a safer alternative to the previous generation of harsh insect-controlling chemicals.
-Now, research is driving the horticulture industry to find a better solution.
-At American Meadows, we are committed to being a part of that solutioniii.
+As such, we want to minimize the use of any and all chemicals, and instead work in harmony with nature to produce results.

-iii.
 For further reading, we recommend some of the excellent articles on the topic available at Scientific Beekeeping, The Xerces Society Pollinator Conservation Center, and your local Beekeeping Association!